Al Ahrar (weekly): History and profile

 Al Ahrar was established during the Sadat era in 1977 and was based in Cairo.
 The first issue appeared in November that year.

 It was one of the highest circulation papers in the country owned by a political party.
 The weekly had a liberal political leaning and was one of the major opposition publications in Egypt.
 In November 1982 Al Ahrar attacked the advertisements of the Islamic investment companies.
-It supported the Egyptian President Anwar Sadat's liberal and capitalist economy policies and also, fast harmony with the Western countries.
+It supported Egyptian President Anwar Sadat's liberal and capitalist economy policies and also, fast harmony with the Western countries.
 On the other hand, Al Ahrar was one of the major critics of Baháʼí Egyptians.

 As of 1996 the editor-in-chief of the paper was Mustapha Bakri who had a Nasserist political stance.
 Due to his support for Gamal Abdel Nasser the chairman of the Liberal Party Mustafa Kamel Murad who was a member of the Free Officers movement fired Bakri.
 Bakri attempted to continue his editorship, but was forced to resign from the post through the intervention of Egyptian security forces.
 Al Ahrar sold 5,000 copies in 2005.
 In 2013, the paper ceased publication.